gvwilson/sensibleadventures/cloudherd/new.md

 in tea before it could be chewed (and even then, there was always a risk of cracking a tooth)...
-Her little shard of dayglass, carefully wrapped in a thick pair of socks, went in on top, and then the little doctoring kit that Indy always kept at hand.
+Her little shard of dayglass, carefully wrapped in a thick pair of socks, went in on top, and then the little doctressing kit that Indy always kept at hand.
 She hefted the pack to check its weight, shrugged into her coat, and hurried out the door.

 It wasn't until she passed the first pair of soldiers that she